samthiele/squizz/help.md

 Note that this approach is semi-quantitative, as assigning magnitudes to the edge weights is challenging.
 Instead, all the spatial indices (and other adjustable properties) are carefully normalised to range between 0 and 1, such that edge weights represent the relative strength of a relationship (to an order of magnitude; e.g., 1 indicates a very very strong positive effect, while -0.1 indicates a weak negative effect).

 As such, the results should only be used as a guide for identifying potential pathways to shared value, and risks that could lead to conflict, based on the sign (positive or negative tendency) of the outputs.
-They should not be interpreted quantitatively.
+They should not be used quantitatively.
 Instead, the magnitude of the estimated impact tendency can be interpreted similar to a confidence (high absolute values) or uncertainty (low absolute values) estimate.

 # Data sources